kodipe/pyhunt/README.md

 - [ ] try to use threads
 - [ ] performance tests in more representative environment and standard deviation (Travis CI?)
 - [ ] Publishing of performance results
+- [x] count word occurences in file and save it to index
 - [x] stemming (English)
 - [x] omit commas, dots, semicolons etc.
 - [x] remove stop words from index (English)